Nutrition Facts labels can be confusing. First, know the difference between the marketing on the front of the package and the coded facts on the back.

-“There are buzzwords that are used to entice people to buy food that could be misleading,” she says.
-“Some words just aren’t regulated, like the word `natural.’
-That may be the most common word on food labels but it’s not clearly defined.
+“There are buzzwords used to entice people to buy food that could be misleading,” she says.
+“Some words just aren’t regulated, like the word ‘natural.’
+That may be the most common word on food labels, but it’s not clearly defined.
 To most consumers, it means the food is wholesome and healthy.”

 But, she adds, “sugar is natural, salt is natural.
 Not everything that’s natural means healthy.”

-Look for more of the nutrients you need and less of those you don’t.
 If you are trying to lose weight, for example, pay particular attention to calories and where the calories are coming from.
-If you’re concerned about blood pressure, check out the fat content and what type is included.
-And always look at serving size to figure out the full package values.
+Look for nutrients you want to get more of and less of the ones you want to limit.
+If you’re concerned about blood pressure, check out the salt content.
+If you are prediabetic or have diabetes, avoid sugars.
+Always look at serving size to figure out the full package values.

 To help you avoid foods that have ingredients at levels you don’t want, make a very specific list before you go grocery shopping, Taub-Dix suggests.
 That also helps you save a lot of time by going right to foods you do want based on having read their labels previously.

 Whatever else you do, don’t go to the store hungry.
 Taub-Dix confirms the age-old belief that the hungrier you are, the more you’ll buy.
 Those purchases will likely be impulsive, with far less regard for their ingredients or their healthiness.

 While you may be better informed about nutrition and healthy food choices than ever before, you may feel bombarded with data that’s hard to understand.
 Try to keep it simple, taking one bite at a time.
 Don’t fall for claims that seem too good to be true.

 June 27, 2022